Telehandler Training

 A rough terrain telescopic handler, often shortened to telehandler, is a versatile truck that excels in off-roading across a farmer’s field, moving supplies on a construction site, or simply driving on the road.

-Its name comes from its telescopic arm, known as a boom, which extends upwards and outwards to collect or deposit a load.
-They are often fitted with stabilisers to increase their capacity and keep the truck stable when handling these loads.
+Its name comes from its telescopic arm, a boom that extends upwards and outwards to collect or deposit a load.
+Telehandlers are often fitted with stabilisers to increase their capacity and stability when handling these loads.

-These remarkable machines can be equipped with a wide range of attachments, from standard forks to buckets, scoops, grabs, cranes, hooks, and working platforms.
+These remarkable machines can be fitted with various attachments, including standard forks, buckets, scoops, grabs, cranes, hooks, and working platforms.

-Telehandlers have large tyres and high ground clearance.
-They also come with three steering modes: two-wheel steer, four-wheel steer, and crab steer.
+Telehandlers have large tyres and high ground clearance, and they come with three steering modes: two-wheel steer, four-wheel steer, and crab steer.

 They come in various shapes and sizes.
-The largest can reach over 20 meters, and the most powerful can lift more than 6 tonnes.
+The largest models can reach over 20 metres, and the most powerful can lift more than 6 tonnes.

 Safety is paramount.
-Because they regularly work on steep slopes, the cabs are reinforced, and they are fitted with “load moment indicators” to alert the operator when the truck is becoming unstable.
+Because telehandlers regularly work on steep slopes, the cabs are reinforced and fitted with load moment indicators to alert the operator when the truck is unstable.

-Traditionally, they run on diesel, powered by an internal combustion engine, but recently manufacturers have begun making hybrid and electric versions too.
+Traditionally, telehandlers run on diesel, powered by an internal combustion engine.
+However, manufacturers have recently begun making hybrid and electric versions too.

 TELEHANDLER TRAINING FROM A COMPANY THAT CARES